Italian Music 3: the 1950's

 A musician who perfectly represents the newly born Italian pop music of the 1950's and who is universally known all around the world for his great hit "Nel blu dipinto di blu" (aka "Volare"), is Domenico Modugno.
 Modugno's style was a mix between tradition and innovation, his songs were melodic, usually about love and passion, but also open to new rhythms and full of a contagious energy.

 In 1958 though, after an incredible success at Sanremo Music Festival with "Volare", he suddenly went from being a regional singer to a major international star.
 The following year he again won the prestigious Italian music contest with "Piove".
-The song, written by Modugno after having seen two sad young lovers saying goodbye on a rainy Autumn morning in a Pittsburgh train station, is one of his most beautiful and intense, and its refrain, "ciao, ciao, bambina, un bacio ancor, e poi per sempre ti perderò..." - "bye bye, my baby, let's kiss once more/and then I'll loose you forever more..." has lived on in the memory of generations of Italian people.
-Modugno, an extremely prolific artist, continued his triumphs through the 1960's: winning Sanremo once again in '62 with "Addio, addio", in '66 with "Dio, come ti amo", and also the Naples music contest in '64 with "Tu si' 'na cosa grande".
+The song, written by Modugno after having seen two sad young lovers saying goodbye on a rainy Autumn morning in a Pittsburgh train station, is one of his most beautiful and intense, and its refrain, "ciao, ciao, bambina, un bacio ancora, e poi per sempre ti perderò..." - "bye bye, my baby,one more kiss then forever I'll loose you..." has lived on in the memory of generations of Italian people.
+Modugno, an extremely prolific artist, continued his triumphs through the 1960ss: winning Sanremo once again in '62 with "Addio, addio", in '66 with "Dio, come ti amo", and also the Naples music contest in '64 with "Tu si' 'na cosa grande".

 In the meantime, tireless as ever, he also went into acting, and among his many successes there are the musical "Rinaldo in Campo" in '61, the TV series "Scaramouche" in '68 and, last but not least, the play "Threepenny Opera" by Bertold Brecht from '73 to '75.
 He reached the peak of his singer- songwriter career (the first, in all probability, in the modern sense of the term) in '68 with "Meraviglioso", a less internationally known, but probably unmatchable hit.
 It was a song of timeless charm, so much so, that it has been recently covered by the Italian band Negroamaro with amazing success.

-Another peculiar musical phenomenon of the 1950's is the incredible success of a vocal quartet, Quartetto Cetra; part of a tradition, that of vocal ensembles, which unfortunately disappeared almost completely from the Italian music scene in the following years.
+Another peculiar musical phenomenon of the 1950s is the incredible success of a vocal quartet, the Quartetto Cetra, part of a tradition, that of vocal ensembles, which unfortunately disappeared almost completely from the Italian music scene in the following years.

 The vocal group destined to become popular as Quartetto Cetra, formed by members Tata Giacobetti, Felice Chiusano, Virgilio Savona and Lucia Mannucci, was based on an idea by the Roman musician Giovanni Giacobetti, known as Tata, author of lyrics as well as a passionate jazz lover.
-Their name Quartetto Cetra, is a matter of debate, some people say it referred to the cither (in Italian cetra) the ancient four stringed musical instrument, others that it was a tribute to the record label the group was recording under at the time of its debut, which took place in Rome at the Teatro delle Arti, in October 1947.
+Their name Quartetto Cetra, is a matter of debate: some people say it referred to the cither (in Italian cetra) the ancient four stringed musical instrument, others that it was a tribute to the record label the group was recording under at the time of its debut, which took

 The arrival of television gave them the opportunity to reach larger audiences and they immediately jumped to the occasion, successfully taking part in many important TV shows of the time.
 Their happiest and probably most innovative contribution to the history of Italian TV is indubitably their role in the seminal TV show, "Studio Uno", where, with the help of some of the best Italian actors, they made charming and sometimes really brilliant musical parodies of popular films and novels, from "Gone with the Wind" to "The Three Musketeers".

-The 1950s' Italy was a decade of reconstruction, a rediscovery of the outside world, dawn of an economic boom, and an age of innocence, when Italian people were still very provincial and naïve in their musical and artistic tastes, but the fabulous 1960's were approaching and teenagers were going to seize control of pop music.
+1950s' Italy was a decade of reconstruction, of rediscovery of the outside world, dawn of an economic boom, and an age of innocence, when Italian people were still very provincial and naïve in their musical and artistic tastes.
+The fabulous 1960s were approaching and soon teenagers were to seize control of pop music.